Episode 1 - Fellow Wanderer

-As a side note, a few years earlier, Joseph was writing about his, what he called “laying the foundation of the Church of Jesus Christ of Latter Day Saints,” of his establishment of the Mormon church.
+As a side note, a few years earlier, Joseph was writing about his, what he called “laying the foundation of the Church of Jesus Christ of Latter Day Saints.”
 And, he is writing about the people that helped him lay the foundation of this church he established.

 He wrote in this book that there [was] one man [he] would mention -- Porter Rockwell, who “is now a fellow wanderer with myself – an exile from his home because of the murderous deeds and infernal fiendish disposition of the indefatigable and unrelenting hand of the Missourians.
 He is an innocent and a noble boy, and was an innocent and a noble child, and my soul loves him.
 Let this be recorded for ever and ever.
 Let the blessings of Salvation and honor be his portion.”
 (August 30 1842 journal online).
 Joseph Smith loves Porter Rockwell.
 He sees themselves as fellow wanderers – as strangers and pilgrims.